SVB Financial Group Global Privacy NoticeEffective as of October 31, 2018

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-To prevent and detect fraud, we may share information with other organisations and public bodies, including law enforcement agencies.
+We may share information with other organisations and public bodies, including law enforcement agencies to prevent and detect fraud.
 We may also check and/or file details with fraud prevention agencies and databases.

 Your anonymous information (i.e. not personal data), collected using cookies and web beacons, is shared with a third-party analytics company to provide us with information about how visitors use our sites.
 We use this information to help us learn things like what pages are most attractive to our visitors, what products our clients are interested in, and what kinds of offers they like to see.